tale-toul/OCP4baremetalIPI/README.md

 …
 ```

-The character string for every __@odata.id__ entry is the UUID of the libvirt V, and should match the output from the following command:
+The character string for every __@odata.id__ entry is the UUID of the libvirt VM, and should match the output from the following command:
 ```
 $ sudo virsh list --all --name --uuid 44e3c29b-325e-4ad3-9859-c29233204a8a dhns